LogtalkDotOrg/logtalk3/manuals/sources/devtools/diagrams.rst

 -  | ``omit_path_prefixes(Prefixes)``
    | omit common path prefixes when printing directory paths and when
-     constructing URLs (a list of atoms; default is an empty list)
+     constructing URLs (a list of atoms; default is a list with the user home directory)

 -  | ``zoom(Boolean)``
    | generate sub-diagrams and add links and zoom icons to library and